-This course teaches advanced methods of gene isolation, manipulation and characterization.
+This skills lab course teaches fundamental methods of gene isolation, manipulation and characterization.
 An assortment of the following techniques will be covered: the isolation of DNA and RNA from tissues and cells; recombinant DNA technique; expression of genes in heterologous systems; the polymerase chain reaction (PCR); measurement of gene expression, and bioinformatics and sequence analysis.
+This counts toward the upper-level laboratory requirement.
 Prerequisite: BIOL 109Y-110Y and either CHEM 122 and 123 or CHEM 124 and 126.
-Corequisite: BIOL 263 or permission of instructor.
+Prerequisite or corequisite: BIOL 263 or permission of instructor.